Indian Railways: Suburban and metro

 The first suburban electric trains were introduced in Bombay in 1925.
 Chennai suburban lines started operating in 1931 and Kolkata in 1957.
 Later, AC traction was adopted for suburban lines and are currently operated by Multiple Units (MUs) of various configurations.
 In 1984, Kolkata Metro, the first metro system and the only system operated by Indian Railways was commissioned.
 Opened in November 1995, Chennai MRTS became the first operational elevated railway line in India.
-Indian Railways operates suburban railway systems across the cities of Mumbai (suburban), Chennai (suburban and MRTS), Kolkata (suburban and metro) and Secunderabad (MMTS) covering six railway zones.
+Indian Railways operates suburban railway systems across the cities of Mumbai (suburban), Chennai (suburban and MRTS), Kolkata (suburban and metro), Pune (suburban) and Secunderabad (MMTS) covering six railway zones.

 Tourism

 Indian Railways offers tour packages through IRCTC.
 It operates tourist trains and coach services on popular tourist circuits in different regions of the country.
 It operates luxury tourist trains such as Maharajas' Express, Palace on Wheels, Golden Chariot and Deccan Odyssey, deluxe tourist trains such as Mahaparinirvan Express.
 It also operates heritage and exhibition trains on special circumstances.